Ecoblockchain/es_tagger/README.md

 -----------
 First you need to start Logstash and Elasticsearch.
 To do this run ``run.sh``.
 Next you have to execute ``redis_stream.py``.
 This will populate the index.
-Parsing the XML requires a fair bit of memory (around 20 GB on my machine.).
-Redis us used as a message queue here so it will take some time from ``redis_stream.py`` finishes until ES has indexed all documents.
+Parsing the XML used to require a a fair bit of memory, but re-wrote it, so it should be reasonably conservative now Redis us used as a message queue here which means it might take some time from ``redis_stream.py`` finishes until ES has indexed all documents.

 Getting Tags
 -----------